 Here are just a few of Port Houston’s ongoing improvements:

-Turning Basin – Rehabilitation and Repair of Wharf 9
+Turning Basin – Rehabilitation of Roof Shed 21-22

 Port Houston on the Horizon

 One of Port Houston’s primary goals is to promote and facilitate commerce and economic success locally, regionally, nationally, and on a global scale.
 Over the next few years, the Port plans to embark on significant infrastructure improvements to ensure that the entire Houston Ship Channel complex is poised for expansion and building for the future.

 With the expected demographic growth throughout the region, maintaining and improving efficiency through more modern maritime facilities and equipment is essential to our core mission.
 For questions or more information on future projects, reach out to Port Houston’s Project and Construction Management team.

 To bid on any of these construction projects, visit our BuySpeed™ portal.